layerJS/layerJS/Readme.md

 Open a console/command line (for example: command prompt (CMD) or Terminal).

-Clone the repository by entering the following command:
+Install mercurial (if you haven't already) and clone the repository with the following command:

 ```
 hg clone https://bitbucket.org/layerjs/layerjs
 ```
+you can also use other programs like Sourcetree to clone the directory.

 Navigate to the layerJS folder:
 ```
 cd layerjs